Great Smoky Mountains National Park

 (vii)

 The site is of exceptional natural beauty with scenic vistas of characteristic mist-shrouded (“smoky”) mountains, vast stretches of virgin timber, and clear running streams (World Heritage Committee, 2018).
 It is one of the most pristine natural areas in the eastern U.S., offering park visitors breathtaking mountain scenery, including panoramic views of misty peaks, clear flowing mountain streams, and mature hardwood forests stretching to the horizon.
-The Park encompasses 800 square miles of pristine natural areas with peaks that range from elevations of 875 feet to 6,643 feet, including 16 peaks over 6000 feet in elevation.
+The Park encompasses 2072 sq km (800 sq miles) of pristine natural areas with peaks that range from elevations of 267 m (875 ft) to 2025 m (6643 ft), including 16 peaks over 1828 m (6000 ft) in elevation.

 Outstanding example of the diverse Arcto-Tertiary geoflora era